intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 ```

 ### Testing
-One can deploy a CCNP quote service with tdx-guest resource request in the DaemonSet definition yaml:
+User can deploy a CCNP quote service with tdx-guest resource request in the DaemonSet definition yaml:
 ```
 ...
         resources: